 Country characteristics are meant to capture prevention mechanisms, related effects, causal effects and consequential effects, with the objective of unearthing latent corruption information.
 This indicator aggregates results related to 4 different indicators:

-The remaining weight (20%) is dedicated to White Collar Crimes, a measure based on (1) the Basel Institute’s AML Index and (2) the membership to FATF and / or related bodies
+The remaining weight (30%) is dedicated to White Collar Crimes, a measure based on the Basel Institute’s AML Index and a set of white collar crime indicators.

 The Global Corruption Index relies on numerous entities for their provision of raw data, namely :